European Parliament | 2022

 Risk definitions and dimensions

-From the report: Dictionary definitions of risk include ‘a situation involving exposure to danger’, ’the possibility of something bad happening’ and ‘something that creates or suggests a hazard’ (OED).
-Risk analysis needs to go further, to consider for example what is the subject of a risk.
-Many of the reports considered here focus on risks to industry and business, and not least on events that can lead to loss of value of an investment.
+Risk analysis needs to go further to consider, for example, what is the subject of risk.
+Many of the reports considered here focus on risks to industry and business, not least on events that can lead to the loss of value of an investment.
 As this report has an EU perspective, it takes a broader approach.
 It will consider risks to stability, security and prosperity, all of which are core concerns of the EU and its citizens.

 Risk has many dimensions.
-These include possible benefits of risk; risk aggregation; risk management; trade-offs between risks; the issue of mitigation versus adaptation; the need to understand the causes of risk; and the need to communicate risk to a broader audience.
-The following will examine these aspects in order to clarify questions such as:
+These include possible benefits of risk, risk aggregation, risk management, trade-offs between risks, the issue of mitigation versus adaptation, the need to understand the causes of risk and the need to communicate risk to a broader audience.
+The following will examine these aspects to clarify questions such as:

 - What combinations of risks from different sectors are particularly dangerous (risk aggregation)?
 How can such aggregated risks be addressed in a multidisciplinary manner?